SimCity 3000: Reviews and awards

 SimCity 3000 received positive reviews.
 IGN gave it a 9.0, praising sound, gameplay, graphics, and lasting appeal.

 GameSpot gave it an 8.5 and praised its graphics while criticizing the adviser system.
 SimCity 3000 Unlimited has also gained critical acclaim with IGN giving it a 9.1 praising its presentation and graphics.
-The Academy of Interactive Arts & Sciences nominated SimCity for its 1998 "Strategy Game of the Year" award, although the game lost to Sid Meier's Alpha Centauri.
+The Academy of Interactive Arts & Sciences nominated SimCity for "PC Strategy Game of the Year" at the 2nd Annual Interactive Achievement Awards, although the game lost to Sid Meier's Alpha Centauri.

 Next Generation reviewed the PC version of the game, rating it four stars out of five, and stated that "SimCity 3000 is great fun and loaded with interesting, mind-absorbing gameplay."

+The Classic Mac OS version of the game received generally negative reviews.
+AllGame editor Lisa Karen Savignano criticized the game for having a steep learning curve and noted that many of the game's new features (when compared to SimCity Classic and SimCity 2000) "add nothing to the game in terms of playability and very little in terms of enjoyment".
+In his January 2000 review for MacAddict, Mark D. Shuchat-Marx referred to SimCity 3000 as "a big disappointment", noting that the game "doesn’t actually run well on a Mac".